This is a distilled summary of the core guides I’ve made on AdequateLife.

 Keep your teeth clean.

-Always groom yourself, though avoid over-grooming as a male if you don’t want to appear homosexual.
+Always groom yourself, though avoid over-grooming as a male if you would prefer to appear heterosexual.

 Honor the dress code wherever you go, and make sure to never be the least well-dressed.